gmccreight/cubist/README.md

 them side-by-side in a directory, having a prefix on the files as an indicator of their original placement in the repo can be very helpful.

+### Smart Readme linking

+Within the Readme sections of the angles, it can be helpful to point to sections within the code, not just to files.
+This is particularly true if you happen to be working with legacy code that does not have good separation of concerns within the files.

 ## Development